 Qt Design Studio provides various keyboard shortcuts to speed up your development process.
 You can change the keyboard shortcuts, as well as import and export keyboard shortcut mapping schemes.

-You can use the code editor in the Design mode Text Editor view or in the Edit mode to modify QML code.
+You can use the code editor in the Text Editor view or in the Edit mode to modify QML code.
 The code editor understands the QML language as code, not just as plain text.
 This enables it to provide you with useful features, such as semantic highlighting, checking code syntax, code completion, and refactoring actions.

 - Simulating Data Input